pgpkg/pgpkg/docs/pages/tutorial.md

       end;
     $$;

-Note that all functions, tables and other objects need to be qualified with the schema name, which was set to 'hello' in the `pgpkg.toml` file we just created.
+Note that all functions, tables and other database objects need to be qualified with the schema name, which was set to 'hello' in the `pgpkg.toml` file we just created.

 Apply the function to your database: